jasmine-rios/AWS-SAA-003/AWS-well-architected-framework.md

 By selecting the appropriate building blocks and managed services, you can optimize a workload for cost

+For example, using managed services, you can reduce or remove much of your administrative and operational overhead, freeing you to work on applications and business-related activities

 - Identify organization requirement for cost
 - Analyze all workload components